ezEngine/docs-src/pages/docs/effects/fake-rope-component.md

 * `Damping`: How quickly the rope loses energy while swinging.
 Higher values make the rope come to rest more quickly, low values make the rope swing for a long time.
 Once a rope comes to rest, it takes significantly less processing power.

-* `WindInfluence`: How strongly [wind (TODO)](wind.md) should make the rope swing.
+* `WindInfluence`: How strongly [wind](wind.md) should make the rope swing.
 Be aware that having many swinging ropes costs a lot of performance.

 ## See Also